Stewardship of a Legacy

 How does Carnegie score in evaluations of nonprofit philanthropic giving?

-Carnegie’s Charity Navigator score is 87.85, earning a three-star “give with confidence” rating from the organization.
-Its finance score is 83.29 and its accountability and transparency score is 96.
+Carnegie’s Charity Navigator score is 98 out of 100, earning a four-star “give with confidence” rating from the organization.